codedokode/guarddog/README.md

 ## Installation

+You will need to install:

-First you need to install Go language compiler.
-This program is tested with `go1.3.3 linux/386` (can be checked with `go version`).
+- golang (tested with `go1.3.3 linux/386`, can be checked with `go version`)
+- gcc (tested with 4.9.2, can be checked with `gcc --version`)
+- pkg-config (tested with 0.28, can be checked with `pkg-config --version`)
+- libseccomp-dev (tested with 2.1.1)
+- strace (tested with 4.9, can be checked with `strace -V`)
+- gdb (optional, if you want to view stack traces from core dumps)

 This program uses [libseccomp](https://github.com/seccomp/libseccomp) so you need to install it beforehands.
 On Debian or Ubuntu this can be done by running `./scripts/install.sh`.